Without an effective sales hiring process, you’re going to churn through rep after rep.

 In order to find these things out, you have to ask questions that are virtually impossible to be answered by a simple “Yes” or “No”.

-Here are a few sales specific questions to give you an idea:
+Here are a few specific questions for sales hiring to give you an idea:

 - How do you personally approach handling objections on a sales call?